-- your care needs must be assessed in advance by a nurse registered under the BIG (Individual Healthcare Professions) Act and trained at bachelor's or master's level, based on the V&VN Dutch Nurses' Association's 'Home nursing and care indication and organisation standards'; - if the insured person is less than 18 years old, their care needs must be assessed by a paediatric nurse registered under the BIG (Individual Healthcare Professions) Act and trained at bachelor's or master's level; - indications issued by other professionals do not qualify as insured care;

-- the care is provided by a nursing specialist, nurse or Level-3 care-giver. the care can only be provided by a level 2 care-giver if ZEM and the care provider concerned have agreed on additional contractual conditions and quality requirements concerning the use of a level 2 care-giver; - you are obliged to cooperate in a home visit or a telephone or written inquiry to verify the accuracy of the claims; - you may not transfer your claim on us to a third party.
+- your care needs must be assessed in advance by a nurse registered under the BIG (Individual Healthcare Professions) Act and trained at Bachelor's or Master's degree level, based on the V&VN Dutch Nurses' Association's 'Home nursing and care indication and organisation standards'; - if the insured person is less than 18 years old, their care needs must be assessed by a paediatric nurse registered under the BIG (Individual Healthcare Professions) Act and trained at Bachelor's or Master's degree level; - indications issued by other professionals do not qualify as insured care; - the care is provided by a nursing specialist, nurse or Level-3 care-giver.
+Care can only be provided by a level 2 nursing assistant or other care staff if ZEM and the respective care provider have contractually agreed additional conditions and quality requirements with regard to the deployment of level 2 nursing assistants or other care staff.
+The additional conditions and quality requirements can be found in the "Joint purchasing text and conditions for the deployment of nursing assistants (level 2) and other care staff in district nursing (purchasing policy 2025)".
+Go to www.zn.nl and search for 'nursing assistants ('helpenden') using the search function (you must cooperate in a home visit or a telephone or written inquiry to verify the accuracy of the claims): - you may not transfer your claim on us to a third party.
 This is a stipulation as referred to in Section 3:83(2) of the Dutch Civil Code.
 You would be doing so if you went to a care provider that has not been contracted by ZEM.
 We will transfer the reimbursement to which you (the policyholder) are entitled to the bank account number (IBAN) listed in our records.
-You also may not give a third party permission to collect a payment or submit an invoice to us on your behalf.
-You will have to submit the invoice to us yourself; - in your refund claim you should state the care needs assessment (name of assessor and number of hours of care) and the name of the care provider.
-The diagnostic details need not be visible.
+You must also not give a third party permission to collect a payment or submit an invoice to us on your behalf.
+You will have to submit the invoice to us yourself; - your claim for reimbursement must include the care needs assessment (name of assessor and assessed number of hours of care) and the name of the care provider.
+The diagnostic details do not need to be visible.

-- care for children up to age 18 which is aimed at eliminating the inability to care for oneself in daily activities.
-If the child qualifies for medical paediatric care or in the event of palliative terminal care, the total of care provided at home in the form of nursing and care does come under the basic insurance; - nursing and care if you have an indication under the Long-Term Care Act (WLZ).
+- nursing and care if you have an indication under the Long-Term Care Act (WLZ).
 This does not apply however if the nursing takes place under the direct management of an attending medical specialist.
 In that case the nursing is covered by basic insurance; - if the patient only needs care and there is no medical context within which such care is provided, this comes under the Social Support Act (WMO).
 For example, this concerns support during daily activities if you are not sufficiently able to care for yourself, due to a psychiatric condition or impairment, for example, or to a mental or sensory disability.